sissythem/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

+Sissy is a Machine Learning Engineer, currently working at Linked Business, and a Ph.D.
+Researcher at NCSR Demokritos.
+Her research interests lie in the areas of Deep Learning and Natural Language Processing.
+She has also demonstrated experience as a Backend Software Engineer building web services and RESTful APIs as well as dialog management systems for Omni-Channel Natural Language Interactions.

-I am a Ph.D.
+Regarding her academic qualifications, she is a Ph.D.
 Candidate at the Department of Informatics and Telecommunications (DIT) at the University of Athens (UoA), studying deep machine learning methods for mining arguments from natural language resources.
-I hold an M.Sc. in Computer Science from DIT/UoA and a B.Sc. in Management Science and Technology from the Department of Management Science and Technology at the Athens University of Economics and Business.
+She holds an M.Sc. in Computer Science from the same university and a B.Sc. in Management Science and Technology from the Athens University of Economics and Business.
-My M.Sc. thesis involved the studying of various text representations and machine learning algorithms to detect Hate Speech in online content.

-I have also demonstrated experience as a Backend Software Engineer building web services and RESTful APIs as well as dialog management systems for Omni-CHannel Natural Language Interactions.
-Currently, I am working as a Research Associate at the SKEL Lab of IIT at NCSR Demokritos, participating in EU and national funded projects in the areas of Machine Learning and Natural Language Processing.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.